jobindjohn/vivaplus_v0.2/docs/model-doc/10-model-data-structure.md

 | 5          | skin       |
 | 6          | flesh      |

-Rigidified parts of bones that are used for joint definitions are seperated into an extra part (marked with 3 as last digit) to avoid that rigifies elements are included in postprocessing routines.
+Rigidified parts of bones that are used for joint definitions are seperated into an extra part (marked with 3 as last digit) to avoid that rigid elements are included in postprocessing routines.

 ## Include file structure